allmaps/allmaps/packages/io/README.md

 Print GCPs to file string.

-A projection can be specified files to print files.
+A projection can be specified files to print files, and will be infered from the map's resourceCrs by default.
 It's definition will be included in QGIS GCP files.
-The resource height must specified to parse ArcGIS files.
+The resource height must specified when parsing GCPs with resource origin in bottom left, and will be infered from the map by default.

 ###### Parameters